pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/configuration-drift-detection.md

 >  Note: This feature is currently supported for only Kubernetes application.

-This feature ignores drift detection for the specified fields.
-In other words, even if the specified fields are different between live state and Git, the application status will not be `Out of Sync`.
+You can also ignore drift detection for specified fields in your application manifests.
+In other words, even if the selected fields have different values between live state and Git, the application status will not be set to `Out of Sync`.

 To use this feature, set parameters in the application configuration.
 For more information, see the [configuration reference](../../configuration-reference/#driftdetection) and the following `Syntax` section.